DayuanTan/AI-TensorFlow-Blockchain-Certificate/Blockchain_Foundations_and_Use_Cases/module2_tech_side/module2.md

 - what proof-of-work means?
   - By finding a block that is valid, you have proven that work has been done
   - For blockchains like Bitcoin and Ethereum, the difficulty level can change in order to ensure that blocks are created at regular intervals.
+  - a valid block is **itself** proof of a lot of work which shows your commitment to the system.
 - How work?
   - A block is only defined as valid
     - if the hash value of the entire block, the hash value being a number, is below another threshold number.